M.C. Escher was...

 My name is Morgan Randall.
 I'm a guy who loves to learn.
 I like solving hard problems, which led me to study math at UC Berkeley.
 At UC Berkeley, I enjoyed the labyrinth of theorems that is Complex Analysis and the philosophical curiosity of Set Theory.

 I'm doing research all the time.
 I love doing work across disciplines and infusing my art skills into projects.
-Even in my daily work as a data scientist.
+Even during my daily work while I was a data scientist.

 And yes, I do draw with both hands at the same time.
 You might have seen me drawing at Venice Beach, or maybe we met on a train, or maybe I drew you while volunteering at a local hospital.
 If I drew you, you can read a lengthier bio about me here.

 Drawing with Two Hands:

 Bist du noch in Deutschland?

 Leider nicht.
 Aber meinem Zeit da in Deutschland war richtig schön.
 Zwei und Halb Jahren war ich in einem kleinen Dorf in Bayern wegen dem Arbeit.
 Aber zurzeit, finde ich mich irgendwo noch weiter: in Malaysia!

 After working in Germany as a data scientist for two years, I've come to Malaysia for work in IT.
 My journeys on the weekend into the city give me enough time to draw a few more of the people I share this world with.
 Since I've been keeping count, I've drawn over 12,000 people since 2013.

 You can learn even more about me here (FAQs).

 You can follow me on Instagram (to see my adventures in drawing thousands of people).